centau/ecr/docs/api/Registry.md

 - **Details**

-    If no entity is given then a new will one be created.
+    If no entity is given then a new one is created.

 ---